csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.1.2 =
+Fixes an error during activation when Gravity Forms is not active.
+Changes tested up to version number to 6.3.1.

 = 3.1.1 =
 Adds a screenshot and documentation about the cached dashboard widget added in 3.1.0: "Adds caching to the Gravity Forms dashboard widget by replacing the widget with our own copy.
 The 3 database queries are cached for a maximum of 6 hours instead of running every time the dashboard widget loads.
 Six hours can be changed with the a filter `gravityforms_dashboard_cache_duration`."